JavanPoirier/AudioMixer/README.md

 ## Installing locally

+1. Ensure you have the distribution tool. https://docs.elgato.com/sdk/plugins/packaging
 1. Open an admin terminal.
-2. Navigate to repo directory.
+1. Navigate to repo directory.
-3. Ensure a build is created for your target (DEBUG|RELEASE)
+1. Ensure a build is created for your target (DEBUG|RELEASE)
-4. Run "./install.bat DEBUG com.javanpoirier.audiomixer"
+1. Run "./install.bat DEBUG com.javanpoirier.audiomixer"

 ## Development